DianisRod/Purchase/README.md

 2. Create one user interface with HTML
 3. Create a Database to store data
 4. Find a json or create with Products for the frontend.
-5. Give fuktions to the HTML with Javacript
+5. Give functions to the HTML with Javacript
 6. create Test for every Class before Backend-coding
 7. Give code to the Backend "Java-Folder"
 8. Connect frontend with Backend